JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 1. Download Go: from `go.dev`
 2. Download HUGO from [github releases: 0.117](https://discourse.gohugo.io/t/hugo-0-117-0-released/45644) as its the ones that works on Github Actions
 3. Get in love with [Hextra Hugo Theme](https://github.com/imfing/hextra)
-4. Discover [diagrams with mermaid.js](https://jalcocert.github.io/JAlcocerT/how-to-use-mermaid-diagrams/) (with preview at https://mermaid.live/ ) and get in love with [Katex](https://imfing.github.io/hextra/docs/guide/latex/#supported-functions)!
+4. Discover [diagrams with mermaid.js](https://jalcocert.github.io/JAlcocerT/how-to-use-mermaid-diagrams/) (with preview at https://mermaid.live/ ) and get in love with [**Katex**](https://imfing.github.io/hextra/docs/guide/latex/#supported-functions), like I did [here](https://jalcocert.github.io/JAlcocerT/asrock-x300-home-server/#server-power-and-fan-management)!

 Commands to know: